colossus06/AWS-Cloud-Project-Bootcamp-Cruddur/journal/week4.md

 # Week 4 — Postgres and RDS

-## Weekly outcomes-Summary
+## Summary

-* Provision an RDS instance
-* Temporarily stop an RDS instance
+This week my code was broke for 2 weeks.
+I could manage to overcome cors and sql issues and create activity as the last step of this week.
-* Remotely connect to RDS instance
+* Provisioned and connected to an RDS instance
-* Programmatically update a security group rule
+* Wrote script to update a security group rule and database operations
-* Write several bash scripts for database operations
-* Operate common SQL commands
-* Create a schema SQL file by hand
-* Work with UUIDs and PSQL extensions
+* Worked with UUIDs and PSQL extensions and schema sql file.
-* Implement a postgres client for python using a connection pool
-* Troubleshoot common SQL errors
-* Implement a Lambda that runs in a VPC and commits code to RDS
+* Implement a postgres client for python using a connection pool and Lambda function that runs in a VPC and commits code to RDS
-* Work with PSQL json functions to directly return json from the database
-* Correctly sanitize parameters passed to SQL to execute
+* Made cruddur button functional by creating activities.

 ## RDS